Zaidu Sanusi

 Zaidu Sanusi (born 13 June 1997) is a Nigerian professional footballer who plays as a left-back for Primeira Liga club Porto and the Nigeria national team.

-He spent his senior career in Portugal, playing in the Primeira Liga with Santa Clara and Porto, winning a league and Taça de Portugal double with the latter in 2022.
+He spent his senior career in Portugal, playing in the Primeira Liga with Santa Clara and Porto, winning a double of league and Taça de Portugal with the latter in the 2021–22 season.

-Sanusi made his senior international debut for Nigeria in 2020, and played at the 2021 and 2023 Africa Cup of Nations.
+Sanusi made his senior international debut for Nigeria in 2020, and was part of the squads at the 2021, 2023 and 2025 Africa Cup of Nations.

 Club career

 Early career

 Born in Jega, Kebbi, the 19-year-old Sanusi signed with Gil Vicente F.C. of the Portuguese Primeira Liga in 2016.
 In January 2017, he was loaned to third division club SC Mirandela.

 Sanusi reached an agreement to join C.D.
 Santa Clara on 16 March 2019, with the deal being made effective on 1 July.
 He made his Portuguese top-flight debut on 15 September that year, coming on as a late substitute in a 2–0 home win against Moreirense FC.
 He scored his first goal in the competition on 23 June 2020, in a 4–3 away victory over S.L.
 Benfica which marked the Azoreans' first-ever at the Estádio da Luz.